OSPF LSA Types and LSA Flooding Explained

 LSA type 1

-An LSA type 1 message is called router LSA.
+An LSA type 1 message is known as a router LSA.
 OSPF routers use LSA type 1 messages to advertise their RID and information about directly connected networks.
 A RID is the unique ID of the router in the OSPF network.
-Since all routers running in the area need this information about the other routers, all OSPF routers generate and advertise LSA type 1 messages.
+Since all routers in the area require this information about other routers, all OSPF routers generate and advertise LSA type 1 messages.
 LSA type 1 messages do not cross the area boundary.
 They remain within the area.

 LSA type 2

-An LSA type 2 message is known as network LSA.
-As mentioned earlier, in Ethernet/broadcast environment, routers do not share routing information directly.
-They elect a DR, and then the DR shares the routing information.
+An LSA type 2 message is known as a network LSA.
+As mentioned earlier, in an Ethernet/broadcast environment, routers do not share routing information directly.
+They elect a DR, and then the DR shares the routing information with the other routers.
 To share routing information, the DR uses LSA type 2 messages.
 LSA type 2 messages also do not cross the area boundary.
 They stay within the area.

 LSA type 3

-An LSA type 3 message is called summary LSA.
+An LSA type 3 message is known as the summary LSA.
 ABR routers use LSA type 3 messages to exchange routing information with the other ABR routers.
 By default, LSA type 3 messages contain detailed routing information.
-But if required, an administrator can instruct the ABR router to summarize the routing information before sharing it with another ABR.
+However, if required, an administrator can instruct the ABR router to summarize the routing information before sharing it with another ABR.
 For this, the administrator can use the summary command.

 ComputerNetworkingNotes CCNA Study Guide OSPF LSA Types and LSA Flooding Explained